gnituy18/resume/README.md

 ## Experience
 [17Media](https://m17.asia/) - Frontend Developer (2017 Sep - Present)
-* Developed more than 60 event pages with no delay ever.
+* Developed more than 60 custom event pages with no delay ever.
 (Something like this -> https://event.17.media/1811-jp-christmas/)
 * Although titled frontend developer, this position requires backend skills.
     * Customize complex leaderboard logic.
     * Developed a script for testing event leaderboard logic flow.
-    * Involved in internal system development such as "event configuration system" and "payment system".
+    * Involved in internal system development such as "event configuration" and "payment" system.

 [Titansoft](http://www.titansoft.com/tw/) - Intern (2016 Feb - Jun)
 * Two other interns and I built "Titansoft Training System" ground up with MS ASP.NET and c#.
 (A course taking software for Titaners to browse and register courses.)